algorembrant/QuantResearch-AlgoTrading/README.md

 *maybe you are qualified, dm me to join the limited team*

-*It's free (we don't need an entrance fee), but in exchange is the quality of yourself as a human being*
+*It's free (no need for entrance fee), but in exchange is the quality of yourself as a human being*